Shape

 }

-In this example configuration, whenever Terragrunt runs terraform apply or terraform plan, two things will happen:
+In this example configuration, whenever Terragrunt runs tofu apply or tofu plan (or the terraform equivalent), two things will happen:

-• Before Terragrunt runs terraform, it will output Running Terraform to the console.
+• Before Terragrunt runs tofu/terraform, it will output Running OpenTofu to the console.

-• After Terragrunt runs terraform, it will output Finished running Terraform, regardless of whether or not the command failed.
+• After Terragrunt runs tofu/terraform, it will output Finished running OpenTofu, regardless of whether or not the command failed.

 You can have multiple before and after hooks.
 Each hook will execute in the order they are defined.
 For example: